dpi/hux/README.md

 # About

+Hux is a project specifically designed for developers, allowing hook implementations without needing to define a .module file or any kind of proxy class/service features.

-There are a few projects out there that try to introduce an event subscriber driven way of working.
+There are a [few][project-hook_event_dispatcher] [projects][project-hooks]
+[out][project-entity_events] there that try to introduce an event subscriber driven way of working.
 Hux is an in between solution, allowing the full benefits of dependency injection and class driven logic without going fully in with events.
 Methods can have the same signature as original hook implementations.
 Discovery is automatic, only requiring a hook class to be registered as a tagged Drupal service and initial cache clear.

-Hux is a project specifically designed for developers, allowing hook implementations without needing to define a .module file or any kind of proxy class/service features.

 You can also define multiple hook implementation per module!